AddPay/addpay-php-sdk/README.md

    - Example: `localhost:8080/TransactionFind.php`

 ## Disclaimer
-This package and all documentation was developed by Stephen Lake as a **personal** project to assist new/beginner developers in getting on with the AddPay API.
+This package and all documentation was developed by Stephen Lake as a **personal** project to assist developers unfamiliar with the AddPay API in getting started quickly and efficiently.
 This is an **unofficial** package and therefore **_support is limited and provided as a courtesy_**.

 ## Contributing & Suggestions
 [Create a pull request](https://github.com/stephenlake/addpay-php/pulls) at any point. **Do not suggest an addition or make a request for change in writing, just write the code and [submit a pull request](https://github.com/stephenlake/addpay-php/pulls)**, if it improves the package without generating any breaking changes and adds efficiency, then **it will be merged**. _I will ignore any demands/requests for changes without any  suggested code replacement and/or additions._